Provider enrolment guide

 Effective January 1, 2019: All pharmacy managers, staff pharmacists, and relief pharmacists employed in a community pharmacy that provides pharmacy services related to buprenorphine/naloxone maintenance treatment, methadone maintenance treatment or slow release oral morphine maintenance treatment must:

 Effective September 30, 2021: The CPBC MMT training program (2013) will not be available beyond September 30, 2021.
 Registrants will no longer be able to fulfill the College’s training requirements by completing that program, and must complete any applicable component(s) of the BCPhA OAT-CAMPP by September 30, 2021.

-A pharmacy can enroll in the Plan B Pharmacy sub-class if the pharmacy or the facility being serviced provides a copy of the facility licence to Health Insurance BC once it is available.
+A pharmacy can enrol in the Plan B Pharmacy sub-class if the pharmacy or the facility being serviced provides a copy of the facility licence to Health Insurance BC once it is available.

-Sites that provide medical supplies and devices may enroll in the Device class.If you are enrolling in the device class, please include a copy of your business licence (unless you are a pharmacy).
+Sites that provide medical supplies and devices may enrol in the Device class.If you are enrolling in the device class, please include a copy of your business licence (unless you are a pharmacy).

 Answer only the questions that apply to your site as indicated in section 2 of the Enrolment Form.

 If you answered No to any of the questions, attach a written explanation as to why PharmaCare should consider enrolling you in this sub-class.
 Please note that you cannot be enrolled unless you meet the requirements or the Ministry of Health determines that enrolling your site:

 - Would not present a risk to the integrity of PharmaCare